drawwithcode/2022-group-project-group03/readme/README.md

 ---

-Through this function we will move to the section of the map.
+Through this function we will move to the section of the map, which is the final step of the installation project.

 ---

 ### **Firebase**
 ### General Criticisms
 We decided to use Firebase because it is an open source service, but supported by Google, which allowed us to interface with it via Javascript.
-Loading the data was intuitive, given the various resources available on the web: the subsequent phase of retrieving and reproposing the data in our code was more critical.
+Loading the data was intuitive, given the various resources available on the web.
+The user data was stored in Objects, each one of them consisting of the image (converted in URL), the expressions detections (one score for each emotion that could be identified by the Api), and the sentiment detection score.
+However, the subsequent phase of retrieving and reproposing the data in our code was more critical, due to the connection between database and code.

 ### The Code step by step
 Through the code provided by the platform we connected to the previously configured realtime database.

 ---

 Once the connection was established we went to create the various folders where the data would be stored.

 ---
 ![Process](593.png)